destiny-evidence/destiny-repository/README.md

 ##### Updating the database seed

-After applying a migration to the database, you may need to update the data seed.
-Apply the migrstion locally, run the following command, and then commit the result.
+After generating a database migration, you will need to update the data seed.
+Apply the migration locally, run the following command, and then commit the result.

 ```sh
 PGPASSWORD=localpass pg_dump --data-only --exclude-table=alembic_version -U localuser -h 0.0.0.0 -p 5432 destiny_dev > .db_seed/local.sql